Shyam-Sundar-Bharathi/cse210-tinyfoot-team14/README.md

 ## Features

 - **Pure JavaScript (ES6+) Implementation**: No reliance on jQuery or other libraries, making TinyFoot more efficient and less resource-intensive.
-- **Modular Code**: The code is organized and modular, improving testability, maintainability, and future scalability.
 - **Simplified Setup**: Only three files required:
   - `index.html`: Your web page file with integrated footnotes.
   - `style.css`: Minimal CSS to style your footnotes.